-For people throughout Los Angeles, Encino, and Santa Monica, CA who are dealing with bunions, Tower Wound Care Center offers the most effective treatments like a bunionectomy, or bunion removal.
+For people throughout Los Angeles, Encino, Pasadena, and Santa Monica, CA who are dealing with bunions, Tower Wound Care Center offers the most effective treatments like a bunionectomy, or bunion removal.
 Here, patients can get the treatment they need to alleviate discomfort from any of our six locations.

 A bunion forms at the base of the large toe where it meets the rest of the foot and is essentially a bony hump.
 The imbalance in the muscles and pressure, shift the toe towards the others and causes the bony protrusion.
 The joint where the toe bends is usually affected, making walking uncomfortable.
 Bunions often cause a great deal of discomforts and can also be susceptible to the pressure and rubbing associated with particular types of footwear.
 Calluses frequently develop where that rubbing occurs.

 Bunions can be a hereditary condition and issues with them become increasing more likely as a person ages.
 Poorly developed or diminishing foot structure can further impact the development bunions in addition to other foot issues.
 Arthritis has also been seen to be associated with bunions.
 Bunions also develop more frequently on women because they often wear shoes which put a great deal of pressure on the toes.
 Pointed toe shoes and high heels are especially problematic.
 The abnormal position which the feet are put in by wearing this type of shoe can significantly increase the likelihood of developing bunions.